Key takeaways:

 The herpes simplex virus (HSV) causes painful blisters or sores in and around the mouth and the genitals.

-Throat herpes can describe either herpes pharyngitis (herpes sores in the back of the throat) or herpes esophagitis (herpes sores in the esophagus).
 Throat herpes is painful and can make it difficult to eat and drink, which can lead to dehydration.
 People experiencing throat herpes often need treatment to help them stay hydrated and comfortable.
 Here’s what to know to expect if you’re experiencing throat herpes.

 Herpes pharyngitis is common among both children and adults.
 People typically develop herpes pharyngitis the first time they have an oral herpes outbreak.

 Usually, the first herpes outbreak is the most severe.
-During the first outbreak, people have more blisters and those blisters take longer to heal.
+During the first outbreak, people have more blisters, and those blisters take longer to heal.
 People may experience blisters in and around their mouth, gums, tongue, and the back of their throat.

-But future outbreaks are less severe.
-That means people don’t develop as many blisters and those blisters go away faster.
+But future outbreaks are typically less severe.
+That means people don’t develop as many blisters, and those blisters go away faster.
 Most people only develop cold sores around the mouth, if they develop any symptoms at all.
-Most people will not develop herpes pharyngitis more than once in their lifetime.

 Herpes esophagitis tends to develop when people have a weakened immune system.
-You may have a weakened immune system if you:

 Received a bone marrow or organ transplant